 Should I Buy Teachable?

-If you’re still on the fence about Teachable here are few things to consider.
-When you sign up with Teachable through my affiliate link you’ll also receive three valuable bonuses.
+If you’re still on the fence about Teachable, here are a few things to consider.
+When you sign up with Teachable through my affiliate link, you’ll also receive three valuable bonuses.

 #1 The Profitable Teacher – Valued at $348

-So if you want to learn the right way to create an online course that’s profitable you’ll want this bonus.
+So if you want to learn the correct way to create an online course that’s profitable, you’ll want this bonus.

 #2 Course Creation Workshop Series – Valued at $199

-Second, you’ll get the course creation workshop series which features 11 videos from the 2016 Teachable Summit which include speakers such as Pat Flynn.
+Second, you’ll get the course creation workshop series which features 11 videos from the 2016 Teachable Summit which includes speakers such as Pat Flynn.

 #3 Studio Setup Cheatsheet – Valued at $19